 As always, start with a high-quality model from a reputable brand.
 Many generic models are overrated and don’t have much tolerance for stress.
 Poor build quality can also lead to faster aging and early death.

 Another thing to consider is that some brands don’t manufacture the PSUs in-house.
 Instead, some PSUs are sourced from OEMs.
 This process means that the quality of PSU models can vary, even within the same brand.

 The only effective way to prolong your PSU lifespan is to cut back on high-stress activities.
 For example, cryptocurrency mining is a very strenuous process.
 Overclocking your CPU or GPU can also place additional stress on your power supply unit, although you can mitigate this using appropriately rated hardware.

 If you want a new PSU and don’t know where to start, check out the best PSUs for PC builders .

 5. Cooling Fans

-But this process is accelerated by dust and particles that can build up on the fan blades and within the rotating mechanism.
+But this process is accelerated by the dust and particles that build up on the fan blades and within the rotating mechanism.
 When exposed to heat and moisture, the dust can even get caked on and turn into gunk, which could cause more friction and stress.